vanmars/ahoy/README.md

 ## To Do
 * Add content to about, contact, and directions pages
 * Change game interaction, so that it remains player's turn if a yellow card is selected.
 Kepp it so that if a red card is selected, the player's turn changes.
+* Do not render the shared footer on the game board pages.
 * Add animations: loading wheel when api being called, clouds across home screen, ship to the rescue on win screen?
 * Add music?